sjmy/cv-application/README.md

 CV Application project for The Odin Project

+Built with React.
+Enter CV details in the forms on the left and see a formatted CV displayed on the right.

-Uses [print-elements](https://github.com/szepeshazi/print-elements) to print display CV container.
+Uses [react-to-print](https://www.npmjs.com/package/react-to-print) to print the display CV container.